JacobKayembekazadi/sloe-campus-landing-page/updates.md

 - **New Files:** `utils/cn.ts`, `gemini.md`, `updates.md`.
 - **Modified Files:** `App.tsx`, `components/*` (almost all UI components).
 - **Deleted/Replaced:** None (Refactored in place).

+## 📝 Copy Refinement
+- **Addressed "AI em dashes" concern:** Conducted a comprehensive review of all copy to remove unnecessary hyphens following "AI".
+  - **`positioning.md`:** Changed "AI-Powered Website" to "AI Powered Website".
+  - **`components/SevenDayBreakdown.tsx`:** Changed "AI-Powered Website" to "AI Powered Website".
+  - **`components/Faq.tsx`:** Changed "AI-assisted tools" to "AI assisted tools".
+- **Rationale:** Improved readability and flow of marketing copy by avoiding excessive hyphenation, while retaining hyphens where grammatically necessary (e.g., for compound adjectives like "AI-driven" if they were present, or when part of a proper noun like "Sloe AI Campus").
+Instances of "AI OS", "AI Studio", "AI client", "AI tools", "AI stack", "AI wrappers" were kept as they are either proper nouns, established terms, or naturally two words.